chee/geturl.zig/README.md

 exe.addPackagePath("pcre2zig", "libs/pcre2zig/src/pcre2zig.zig");
 ```

-Now when you should be able to use the library as shown below.
+Now you should be able to use the library as shown below.

 ## Sample Usage
 In lack of proper docs, the following test samples show how to use the library.
 Some functions and methods may take bit